tinni2806/tinni2806/README.md

 - 🔭 I’m currently working on:
 	- Linear regression on Health data
 	- Twitter Sentimental Analysis using NLP and clustering
-- 💬 Talk to me about Basketball, Dance anything that interests you.
+- 💬 Talk to me about Basketball, Robotics, anything that interests you.

 ### My skills include